bitcoincashorg/bitcoincash.org/spec/JSON-RPC.md

 #### Result

-ttt        (numeric) The number of seconds that the server has been running
+ttt        (`Numeric`) The number of seconds that the server has been running

 ## Generating